impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 >
 > <div style="margin: 2em; border-bottom: 1px solid grey"></div>
 >
-> When I test for behavior, I’m saying:
+> When I test for behavior, I'm saying:
 >
-> “I don’t care how you come up with the answer, just make sure that the answer is correct under this set of circumstances.”
+> "I don't care how you come up with the answer, just make sure that the answer is correct under this set of circumstances."
 >
-> When I test for implementation, I’m saying:
+> When I test for implementation, I'm saying:
 >
-> “I don’t care what the answer is, just make sure you do this thing while figuring it out.”
+> "I don't care what the answer is, just make sure you do this thing while figuring it out."
 >
 > \- [LaunchScout.com](https://web.archive.org/web/20230323231337/https://launchscout.com/blog/testing-behavior-vs-testing-implementation){:target="_blank" rel="noopener"}
 >
 > <div style="margin: 2em; border-bottom: 1px solid grey"></div>
 >
-> If I “verify” that my car works by checking for the presence of various parts, then I haven’t really actually verified anything.
-I haven’t demonstrated that the system under test (the car) actually meets spec (can drive).
+> If I "verify" that my car works by checking for the presence of various parts, then I haven't really actually verified anything.
+I haven't demonstrated that the system under test (the car) actually meets spec (can drive).
 >
 > If I test the car by actually driving it, then the questions of whether the car has various components become moot.
-If for example the car can travel down the road, we don’t need to ask if the car has wheels.
-If it didn’t have wheels it wouldn’t be moving.
+If for example the car can travel down the road, we don't need to ask if the car has wheels.
+If it didn't have wheels it wouldn't be moving.
 >
-> All of our “implementation” questions can be translated into more meaningful “behavior” questions.
+> All of our "implementation" questions can be translated into more meaningful "behavior" questions.
 >
 > - Does it have an ignition? -> Can it start up?
 > - Does it have an engine and wheels? -> Can it drive?
 > - Does it have brakes? -> Can it stop?
 >
 > Lastly, behavior tests are better than implementation tests because behavior tests are more loosely coupled to the implementation.
-I ask “Can it start up?” instead of “Does it have an engine?” then I’m free to, for example, change my car factory from a gasoline-powered car factory to an electric car factory without having to change the set of tests that I perform.
+I ask "Can it start up?" instead of "Does it have an engine?" then I'm free to, for example, change my car factory from a gasoline-powered car factory to an electric car factory without having to change the set of tests that I perform.
 In other words, behavior tests enable refactoring.
 >
 > [Code With Jason](https://web.archive.org/web/20230209001509/https://www.codewithjason.com/testing-implementation-vs-behavior-rails/){:target="_blank" rel="noopener"}
 >